koolreport/twig/README.md

 # Twig

-Allow KoolReport to use Twig template
+Allow KoolReport to use Twig template.

+Unfortunately, the PHP could not be run in the template which caused trouble for KoolReport's widget.
+Should find a way!